-Continually enhance the reputation of Racing As demonstrated by an increase in:
+Continually enhance the reputation of Racing

 - 11) Racing's integrity perception rating - 12) Racing's contribution to reduced negative environmental impacts - 13) Racing's favourability perception rating

 Strategic risks

 The identification and evaluation of strategic level risks is an essential part of the Board's risk management framework.
 At the start of the year the Board undertook a fundamental review of the risks it faces and these were then articulated in three separate areas covering Income, Organisation and Stakeholders.